Ontario Lake Trout Fishing

 Lets say a Lake Trout is 38 inches long.

 Lakers can reach great sizes.
 The Ontario record is just over 63 pounds and was a world record for 39 years until broken in 1995 when a 72.5 pound Lake Trout was caught on Great Bear Lake in the Northwest Territories.
 Recently at Plummer's Lodge on Great Bear Lake there was a 78.85 pound Lake Trout that was caught and released and is the Unofficial World Record at this time.
-In 1961 a 102 pound Lake Trout was net in Lake Athabasoc and in 1998 a 104 pound Lake Trout was net in Lake Nipigon by the Ontario MNR, which makes it the largest Lake Trout every recorded.
+In 1961 a 102 pound Lake Trout was net in Lake Athabasoc and in 1998 a 104 pound Lake Trout was net in Lake Nipigon, Ontario by the Ontario MNR, which makes it the largest Lake Trout every recorded.
+It just go to show you Ontario is a trophy producer of trout.
 There are some bodies of Water in the province like the Great Lakes and Lake Nipigon, which produce Lakers just as big as Northwest Territories, Nunavut or the Yukon.

 Please explore my web site and check out the lodges and the information I have collected.
 I want you to come to Ontario and have a fantastic fishing trip.
 Email me if you need help.